 Providing we have stock available, we aim to deliver your item within 1-2 working days.
 Please contact us if you require an accurate delivery date.

-With over 20 years manufacturing PVC floor tiles in the UK, we pride ourselves on quality and customer service.
-This is why we guarantee the tiles for 15 years and can't wait to add you to our long list of satisfied customers.
+We are a UK manufacturer with over 25 years expertise producing heavy duty, smart and durable interlocking floor tiles.
+We pride ourselves on quality and excellent customer service.
+We can't wait to add you to our long list of satisfied customers.